Widely Viewed Content Report: Companion Guide

 The total number of views used to calculate the percentage of content views on Facebook includes the number of content views on Feed that are not ads and are from viewers in the US.

-This section breaks out the percentage of each content category on Feed -- specifically posts from friends and people followed, posts from groups joined, posts from Pages followed, unconnected posts and other.
+This section breaks out the percentage of each content category on Feed -- specifically posts from friends followed, posts from groups joined, posts viewed as a public follower, unconnected posts and other.
 These categories can overlap as, for example, your friends can also post in groups.
 For simplicity in the report, the Widely Viewed Content Report buckets content based on the first category it falls into, in this order from most common to least:

 In the Widely Viewed Content Report, when we use the term ‘link’ we refer to a web address that leads to a specific webpage.
 Note that all links must contain a domain, but sometimes links are just the domain itself.
 For example, facebook.com is Facebook's homepage as well as its domain.
 For this reason it may appear that domains are included in the link section of the report, when in fact these are links that contain only domains.